-In RA patients treated with these drugs some cases of worsening underlying interstitial pulmonary disease have been described, with a fatal outcome in one case (Peno-Green, 2002; Villeneuve, 2006); consequently, the British Society of Rheumatology recommends that TNF inhibitors be used cautiously and with very close monitoring (Ledingham, 2005).
+In RA patients treated with these drugs some cases of worsening underlying interstitial pulmonary disease have been described, with a fatal outcome in one case (Peno-Green, 2002; Villeneuve, 2006; 2006, Martin 2006; Ostor 2006).
+This risk could be increased in patients with a history of interstitial lung disease.
+The worst outcomes have been reported in patients with usual interstitial pneumonitis; therefore, special attention should be paid in patients with a history of this condition (Martin 2006; Ostor 2006).
+The British Society of Rheumatology recommends that TNF inhibitors be used cautiously and with very close monitoring

+(Ledingham, 2005).
 Some authors advise against their use in patients with significant preexisting pulmonary disease (Villeneuve, 2006).

-Liver disease
+• Liver disease

 Very rarely, cases of liver failure not preceded by altered liver function have been reported with IFX.
-Elevated liver enzymes have been observed with all three anti-TNFs (the etiology and significance is unclear due to other medications and circumstances) and are frequently reversible despite continuing treatment (Furst, 2005).
+Elevated liver enzymes have been observed with all anti-TNFs (the etiology and significance is unclear due to other medications and circumstances) and are frequently reversible despite continuing treatment (Furst, 2005).
+In one study with more than 6,800 patients, elevated liver enzymes were uncommon and related to previous use of DMARD (Sokolove 2010)